SubjectsSubjects(version: 941)

 Syllabus -

-1. Theory of systems: definition and specification of systems; static, dynamic and stochastic models; deductive and inductive approach in the model development; computer models; validation and verification; identification of model parameters, optimization.
+1. Systems theory: definition and delimitation of the system; static, dynamic and stochastic models; deductive and inductive identification when creating models; computer models; validation and verification; identification of model parameters, optimization.

-4. Using of regression and correlation analysis, applied factor analysis: the method of the least squares; linear and non-linear, simple and multiple regression; correlation analysis; data transformations; time series; examples of using factor analysis.
+4. Use of regression and correlation analysis, application of factor analysis: method of least squares; linear and non-linear regression; correlation analysis; data transformation; time lines; examples.

-5. Concepts of modelling basic ecological systems: specification of the individual, population, community and ecosystem; using physical laws and ecological rules; matter and energy flows.
+5. Approaches to modeling ecological systems: individual, population, community and ecosystem; use of physical laws and ecological rules; matter and energy flows.

-6. Models of population: estimates of basic parameters; discrete growth models; exponential and logistic growth; models with time delays of variables; Leslie models; basic interactions among populations; examples of models.
+6. Population models: estimates of basic parameters; discrete growth models; exponential and logistic growth; time-lag models; Leslie models; basic types of interactions; examples.

-7. Analysis and simulation of dynamic models: state variables and trajectories, equilibrium and its stability; linear and non-linear dynamic models; numerical methods for digital simulation; examples.
+7. Analysis and simulation of dynamic models: state variables and trajectories, equilibrium states and their stability; linear and non-linear dynamic models; numerical methods for calculating models; examples.

-8. Examples of ecological models: modelling of interactions in communities and ecosystems; models of matter and energy flows; simulation with computer programs ACSL, Mathematica, MATLAB-Simulink.
+8. Examples of ecological models: modeling interactions in communities and ecosystems; models of matter and energy flows; simulation using computer programs ACSL, Mathematica, MATLAB-Simulink.

-9. Analysis of spatial characteristics and interactions of ecological systems: basic spatial characteristics and interactions of populations, communities and ecosystems; spatial dynamic models and its simulation; using GIS and Remote Sensing; spatial statistical methods and interpolations; discrete models.
+9. Analysis of spatial interactions of ecological systems: basic interactions of populations, in communities and in ecosystems; spatial models and their simulations; use of GIS and remote sensing; spatial statistical methods and interactions; discrete models.

-12. System analysis of environmental systems and network analysis, linear programming, deterministic and stochastic models, theory of chaos, using of neuron artificial networks, theory of fractals.
+12. System analysis of environmental systems and network analysis methods, linear programming, deterministic and stochastic models, chaos theory, use of neural networks, fractal theory.

 Charles University | Information system of Charles University | http://www.cuni.cz/UKEN-329.html